Search

 How to update the information held on who is in your household

-You can contact your Housing Office by email or in writing, to notify that there has been a change to who is living in your property.
-You can also call in person to any local housing office and notify us in writing of a change.
+You can contact Housing by email, phone or in writing, to notify that there has been a change to who is living in your property.

 Changes that affect assignations